cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/AES-CTR-HMAC.md

 **Tag size:**
 - `TagSize()` returns 16 by default
-- You can request a different size (up to the hash digest size) via `EncryptAndAuthenticate` / `DecryptAndVerify` / the filters
+- Minimum tag size is 12 bytes; maximum is the hash digest size (32 for SHA-256, 64 for SHA-512)

 ## Performance